openresty/lua-resty-mysql/README.markdown

 In case of errors, this method returns at most 4 values: `nil`, `err`, `errcode`, and `sqlstate`.
 The `err` return value contains a string describing the error, the `errcode` return value holds the MySQL error code (a numerical value), and finally, the `sqlstate` return value contains the standard SQL error code that consists of 5 characters.
 Note that, the `errcode` and `sqlstate` might be `nil` if MySQL does not return them.

-The optional argument `est_nrows` can be used to specify an approximate number of rows for the result set.
+The optional argument `nrows` can be used to specify an approximate number of rows for the result set.
 This value can be used to pre-allocate space in the resulting Lua table for the result set.
 By default, it takes the value 4.

 [Back to TOC](#table-of-contents)